Grassroots Currencies: Foundations for Grassroots Digital Economies: Measures of Grassroots Currencies

-Here we elaborate some general properties of grassroots cryptocurrencies. \begin{enumerate}[leftmargin=*] \item \textbf{Creditworthiness Measures -- Foreign Debt, Trade Balance, and Velocity} : Determining creditworthiness is an art.
-Still, grassroots cryptocurrencies offer objective measures for assessing the creditworthiness of a sovereign $p$, analogous to international monetary economics~\cite{stiglitz2003towards}.
+What is the market cap of the US Dollar?
+The Euro?
+While the market cap measure is relevant to mainstream cryptocurrencies, in which coin scarcity is constrained by the protocol, it does not make sense for fiat currencies and neither for grassroots currencies, in which coins are issued at will.
+Here we explore standard economic measures that are relevant to grassroots currencies. \begin{enumerate}[leftmargin=*] \item \textbf{Creditworthiness Measures -- Foreign Debt, Trade Balance, and Velocity} : Determining creditworthiness is an art.
+Still, grassroots currencies offer objective measures for assessing the creditworthiness of a person $p$, analogous to measures used in international monetary economics~\cite{stiglitz2003towards}.
 Let $\nu_t(p,q)$ be the number of $q$-coins held by $p$ if $p\ne q$, zero if $p=q$ (self-issued debt is meaningless), at time $t$.
 If $t$ is absent it is taken to be the present time. \begin{enumerate}[leftmargin=*] \item The \emph{foreign debt} of $p$ at time $t$:

 Namely, the difference between the number of foreign coins held by $p$ and the number of $p$-coins in circulation (not held by $p$).
-Smaller (including negative, in which case multiplying by $(-1)$ gives the positive \emph{net investment position}) is better. \item The \emph{trade balance} of $p$ during the period $(t,t')$:
+Smaller (including negative, in which case multiplying by $-1$ gives the positive \emph{net investment position}) is better.

+For example, the foreign debt of the persons in Figure \ref{figure:demo1}A and B is zero (since the exchange rate of the mutual credit lines was 1:1), whereas following the trades depicted in the demo figures, their foreign debt in Figure \ref{figure:demo4}.H, from left to right, is $-3, 4, 1, -2$, which adds up to $0$.